summasmiff/csv-to-psd/README.md

 The PSD gem will export Photoshop layer data as a nested hash, including any text object layers.

 Theoretically, I can directly update the text in a Photoshop document from a CSV.

+Repository includes samples .csv and .psd files to test.